AmoghShukla/Ceaser_Cipher_ML_Project/README.md

 •Scalability: Easily configurable to generate datasets of any size.

 **Goals of the Project:-**
-Provide a tool to generate datasets for cryptography and machine learning research.
+• Provide a tool to generate datasets for cryptography and machine learning research.
-Offer a practical demonstration of the Caesar cipher encryption algorithm.
+•Offer a practical demonstration of the Caesar cipher encryption algorithm.
-Enable training of machine learning models to predict cipher shifts or decrypt text.
+•Enable training of machine learning models to predict cipher shifts or decrypt text.
-Simplify the creation of labeled datasets for educational and research purposes.
+•Simplify the creation of labeled datasets for educational and research purposes.

 ---